-SDGi is an innovative information platform focused specifically on the Sustainable Development Goals (SDGs).
+SDGi is an innovative information platform focused specifically on breaking down silos associated with the Sustainable Development Goals (SDGs).

 Here are a few things you should know about what makes SDGi different: